Airline meal: Halal food

 For several Islamic and Middle Eastern airlines, in accordance with Islamic customs, all classes and dishes on the plane are served a Muslim meal with Halal certification – without pork and alcohol.
 While Emirates, Etihad Airways, Oman Air, and Qatar Airways provide bottles of wine to non-Muslim passengers, the cabin crew does not deliver alcoholic beverages lest they violate Islamic customs unless those non-Muslim passengers specifically request it.
 Turkish Airlines does not serve any meals with pork or lard, but especially during international flights, alcoholic beverages are served upon request.
-Because Iran and Saudi Arabia apply strict Sharia regulations, those countries' airlines, e.g. Iran Air, Mahan Air, and Saudia, do not deliver pork or alcoholic beverages, and all airlines flying to or from Iran or Saudi Arabia are prohibited from serving either.
+Because Iran and Saudi Arabia apply strict Sharia regulations, those countries' airlines, e.g. Iran Air, Mahan Air, and Saudia, do not deliver pork or alcoholic beverages, and all flights to or from Iran or Saudi Arabia regardless of their operating airline are prohibited from serving either.
 However, Garuda Indonesia serves alcoholic beverages (whiskey, beer, champagne, and wine) upon request.